warproxxx/warproxxx.github.io/_posts/2020-5-15-Backtest-to-Live-Bitcoin-mex.md

 title: From Backtest to Live - An experience creating a XBTUSD Trading Algorithm on Bitmex
 ---

-Two months ago I decided to create a XBTUSD perpetual contract trading algorithm on Bitmex.
-The reasons for choosing Bitmex were:
+Two months ago I decided to create a XBTUSD perpetual contract trading algorithm on Bitmex. <!--more-->The reasons for choosing Bitmex were:

 - I didn't have a lot of capital.
 Bitmex provided plenty of leverage.
 - Bitmex provides access to all historic trades and orderbook data.
 There is so little you can do with just OHLCV data.
 I had not collected historic trades and orderbook data for other exchanges.
 And no exchange provided this data.